 On April 13th, the Crawford Legal Institute Mentorship Bond Program (CLIMB) completed its seventh year of operations with the largest ever group...

-Professor Slomanson was an attorney for a Los Angeles insurance defense firm before joining the TJSL faculty.
-Prior to law school, Professor Slomanson served in the Navy and received the Navy Achievement Medal.
-In 1992, he was elected editor of the American Society of International Law’s section on the United Nations Decade of International Law, and served as chair of the section from 1995 to 2006.
-In 1993, he lectured on the teaching of international law to the United Nations Sixth Committee (legal) at the U.N. in New York.
+Prior to law school, Professor Slomanson was a Navy officer and awarded the Navy Achievement Medal for his service in Viet Nam.
+He was an attorney for a Los Angeles insurance defense firm.
+In 1992, he was elected editor of the American Society of International Law’s section on the United Nations Decade of International Law−serving as chair of the section from 1995 to 2006.
+In 1993, he lectured on the teaching of international law to the United Nations Sixth Committee (legal) at the United Nations in New York.
 In 1997, he taught the school’s first paperless course, based on his web page and motions submitted via e-mail.

 Visit Professor Slomansons's professional home page.

 Courses include: California Civil Procedure, Civil Procedure I & II